schneems/schneems/_posts/2017-06-22-a-tale-of-slow-pagination.md

 That partial where we are calling these queries still accounts for 55ms, but it's much better than the previously 281.6ms.
 They say that a 200ms wait time is perceptible to a human, so in theory this just saved me a few "ugh why is this so slow"-s per day.
 Better than that, it also means that my index page can handle slightly more throughput as it won't be hanging around waiting for slow queries to finish.

-Bottom line: Don't neglect your pagination queries when speeding up your app, and go by [Nate's book](https://www.railsspeed.com/).
+Bottom line: Don't neglect your pagination queries when speeding up your app, and go buy [Nate's book](https://www.railsspeed.com/).